mDuo13/xrpl-dev-portal/content/infrastructure/rippled/configure-peering/cluster-rippled-servers.md

         # systemctl restart rippled

-5. To confirm that each server is now a member of the cluster, use the [peers method][].
+5. To confirm that each server is now a member of the cluster, use the [peers method](../../../references/http-websocket-apis/admin-api-methods/peer-management-methods/peers.md).
 The `cluster` field should list the public keys and (if configured) the custom names for each server.

     For example, using the commandline interface: